-Dosage and Claims
+Dosage and Health Claims

-Most of the studies we’ve come across on ACV supplementation with human subjects involve at least 15 mL daily dose, which is significantly more than that in Goli.
+Most of the studies we’ve come across on ACV supplementation with human subjects involve a daily dose of at least 15 milliliters (mL), which is significantly more than that in Goli.
 We haven’t come across one study with human subjects at a dose as low as 500 mg, and Goli doesn’t cite any on their website.

 Goli’s branding makes vague claims about the health benefits of their ACV gummies.
 Their Amazon listing states you can “feel as your body detoxes with Goli gummies.”
-There is no published medical research suggesting ACV provides detoxification support in humans, at any dosage, never mind the low dose in Goli’s gummies.
+We haven't come across any published medical research suggesting that ACV provides detoxification support in humans, at any dosage, never mind the low dose in Goli’s gummies.

 Other Active Ingredients

 Goli also contains added sugar.
 Many gummies do, so they’re not alone in this regard, but it’s strange to have a company touting the immune benefits of their product with added sugar.
 We know from decades of medical research that excessive intake of added sugar is harmful to human immune function, and many Americans already consume too much added sugar from diet, so we recommend avoiding supplements with added sugar.

 Lack of Published Product Testing